 - The cost of your freight insurance

 - The duty tax percentage of your goods.
-If you are not sure what this percentage is, please refer to our Import Duty Tax Lookup.
+If you are unsure what this percentage is, please refer to our Import Duty Tax Lookup.

 Complete the appropriate fields with this information to determine what the eventual landed cost of your import will be.